Ethics Q&A for School-Based Speech Language Pathology Practice

 You can find other related documents on the Additional Resources on Qualified Providers ASHA webpage.

-Other documents of interest on this topic, Frequently Asked Questions About Speech-Language Pathology Assistants, and information about Support Personnel from the Board of Ethics can be found on the ASHA website.
+Other documents of interest on this topic, Frequently Asked Questions About Speech-Language Pathology Assistants, and information about SLPAs and audiology assistants from the Board of Ethics can be found on the ASHA website.

 I sometimes have disagreements with parents about the amount of service their child needs.
 How can I avoid providing services that I feel are unwarranted or ethically wrong?